Valerio Avitabile

 WR 134

-Wolf-Rayet stars (WR) are stars that exhibit broad and prominent emission lines of ionized helium and highly ionized nitrogen or carbon.
+Wolf-Rayet (WR) are stars that exhibit broad and prominent emission lines of ionized helium and highly ionized nitrogen or carbon.
 Their spectra indicate a significant surface enrichment of heavy elements, hydrogen depletion, and strong stellar winds.
 WR 134 is one of the first WR stars discovered by astronomers Charles Wolf and Georges Rayet in 1867.WR 134 has shed its outer atmosphere, which is now disturbed by the hot and fast winds from the WR star, forming a visible bubble.
 It is most easily observed in the light of ionized oxygen ([OIII]) and therefore appears turquoise in images of the WR bubble.
 WR 134 itself is visible as the brightest star near the apparent center of the bubble.

 B 150 Seahorse Nebula